The shade does not roll up straight (coning)

 - If the motor has power but still fails to move in either direction after following Step 2, please contact MCD for assistance.

 Troubleshooting Procedure for Remote Controlled Motors

 - Verify the voltage applied to the motor.
 Voltage should be between 11.0 and 13.6 volts DC.
 The positive wire is Red, the negative wire is Black.
-If the voltage is low, charge the chassis or coach batteries and retry the motor operation.
+If the voltage is low, then charge the chassis or coach batteries and retry the motor operation.
 Voltage can be verified in the disconnect/butt splices in the shade motor wiring leads.
-Verify positive and negative voltage from the switch.
+Verify both the positive and negative voltage from the switch.

 - If the shade fails to move, attempt to reset the motor by pressing and holding the learning button for four jogs then release.
 If the motor does not jog, verify that the power is going to the motor.
-If power for the shade is not present, correct the power problem.
+If power for the shade is not present, please correct the power problem.

 - Refer to the 2-Channel or 15-Channel programming guide to link the shade motor to your remote controller.

-- If the motor will not program to any channel on any remote controller, the batteries have been replaced, and correct voltage has been verified, please contact MCD for assistance.
+- If the motor will not program any channel on any remote controller, the batteries have been replaced, and correct voltage has been verified, please contact MCD for assistance.